and Private Lessons

 You're never too old to dance!
 Teaze Dance & Fitness provides a welcoming safe environment for adults of all ages and ability levels to dance, exercise, and express themselves.
 Whether you are new to dance, returning to dance, looking to maintain your chosen craft, or simply interested in one of the most effective ways to get in shape, Teaze has a workshop for you.
 Our goal is to allow you to stretch body, mind, and spirit to your fullest potential.
 Each week dancers build on their dance technique, strength, flexibility, stamina, terminology, body alignment, and coordination, while learning to

 sequence movement together in short combinations.

 You don't need experience, high-end leggings or a perfect physique to fit in at this studio.
 All you need is a bit of passion!
-Explore our selection of classes taught by an incredible staff dedicated to chiseling you into a dancer, coaxing out the dancer within or simply getting you fit and feeling fabulous.
+Explore our selection of workshops taught by an incredible staff dedicated to chiseling you into a dancer, coaxing out the dancer within or simply getting you fit and feeling fabulous.
 All classes are fun, educational, and challenging for working professionals and others interested in dance.
 We are here to provide a non-competitive, fun atmosphere for you!

 Students should wear comfortable workout attire.
 Depending on the course curriculum, kneepads or dance shoes may be encouraged; please check your class description in the bookeo calendar for individual course requirements.

 Pole dance is a form of performing art which combines dance and acrobatics centered on a vertical pole.
 This art form has recently gained popularity as a form of fitness and mainstream entertainment, practised by many enthusiasts in gyms and in dedicated dance studios.
 A wide range of amateur and professional competitions are held in many countries around the world.